chasewnelson/SNPGenie/README.md

 As usual, you will want to make sure to maintain the VCF file's features, such as TAB-delimited columns.
 Unlike some other formats, the allele frequency in VCF is a decimal.

-### Reverse Complement ('–' Strand) Files
+### <a name="revcom"></a>Reverse Complement ('–' Strand) Records
 Many large genomes have coding products on both strands.
-In this case, SNPGenie must be run twice: once for the '+' strand, and once for the '-' strand.
+In this case, SNPGenie must be run twice: once for the '+' strand, and once for the '—' strand.
 This requires FASTA, GTF, and SNP report input for the '–' strand.
-Check out **snpgenie-vcf2revcom.pl**, describe in the [Additional Scripts](#additional-scripts) below, which automatically creates these files for you.
+Check out **snpgenie-vcf2revcom.pl**, described in the [Additional Scripts](#additional-scripts) below, which automatically creates these files for you, using your original data.
 Note that, regardless of the original SNP report format, the reverse complement SNP report is in a CLC-like format that SNPGenie will recognize.
-For both runs, the GTF should include all products for both strands, with the products on the strand being analyzed classified as '+' and having coordinates defined with reference to the beginning of that strand.
+For both runs, the GTF should include all products for both strands, with the products on the strand being analyzed classified as '+' and having coordinates defined with reference to the beginning of that FASTA sequence.
+Also note that a GTF file containing *only* '—' strand records will not run; SNPGenie does calculations only for the products on the current + strand, using the '—' strand products only to determine the number of overlapping reading frames.

 ## <a name="options"></a>Options